 - Increase filler loadings if you can

-The biggest cost item in paint is titanium dioxide, which has shot up in price lately due to the weaker currency.
+The biggest cost item in paint is titanium dioxide, which has shot up in price and further increases are predicted.
 We wondered, would it be possible to make a reasonable-quality paint without adding titanium dioxide at all?
 So we asked an independent paint consultant to develop a TiO2-free contractor’s paint formulation, which we are offering you for free!

 Click on this box for your free download: